 School Health

-School settings have the potential to play an important role in helping school aged children aged five to seventeen year establish foundational health behaviors in order to adopt lifelong health patterns.
-Schools provide the optimal learning opportunities to improve educational and health outcomes for young people through advances in policy, environmental, and systems changes.
-Partnerships between the Department of Health (DOH) and other state and county agencies, the University of Hawai‘i, and other community partners are vital to promote nutrition, physical activity, and tobacco-free lifestyles in school settings.
+School settings play an important role in helping children ages 5-18 establish foundational health behaviors and adopt lifelong health patterns.
+Schools provide optimal learning opportunities to improve educational and health outcomes for young people through advances in policy, environmental, and systems changes.
+Partnerships between the Department of Health (DOH), the Hawaiʻi State Department of Education (HIDOE), state and county agencies, and other community partners are vital to promote nutrition, physical activity, and tobacco-free lifestyles with our keiki.

 Improving School Health